CompuTec/computec-docs/docs/processforce/user-guide/routings/resources.md

 - Variable Overhead

 :::caution Time Variance Accounts
-    Please note that all **Time Variance Accounts** cannot be configured.
+    Time Variance Accounts

-    We plan to provide functionality that will leverage them during the posting of Manufacturing Order closure in future versions.
+  Time Variance Accounts are currently not configurable but will be utilized in future updates for Manufacturing Order closure postings.
 :::

 The Work In Progress Account can be added here or is based on the WIP account defined for the Document type – Production Order.